tbjijin/karunya-palliative-care/README.md

-# Karunya Palliative Care Website
+# Karunya Welfare and Charitable Society Website

-A modern, responsive website for Karunya Palliative Care Puthenpeedika, a compassionate palliative care service serving families in and around Anthikad, Kerala.
+A modern, responsive website for Karunya Welfare and Charitable Society Puthenpeedika, a compassionate palliative care service serving families in and around Anthikad, Kerala.

 ## 🌟 Features